zyazdani-92/SZ-hiPSC-DHM-Calcium-UNet/README.md

 12. Use the extracted multimodal features for statistical analysis and CTL/SZ disease-state classification.

 ***

 ## Data Availability

-The raw data supporting this study contain patient-derived imaging information and are not publicly distributed through this repository.
+The raw data supporting this study include patient-derived imaging data and are not publicly distributed through this repository.

 The data may be made available by the corresponding author upon reasonable request and subject to applicable ethical, institutional, and data-sharing requirements.